Frequently asked questions

 For IV Therapy Course (without the business section) the extra seat is $399.
 Please email us at email@example.com if you are interested in getting an extra seat.

-I am from outside of United States, will the course be recognised in my country?
+I am from outside of United States, will the course be recognized in my country?

 Do you have a list with the recommended supplies including emergency supplies?